 - Homework will be assigned at the end of every class.
 Turn in the homework at the start of the next class.
-Late assignments will not be accepted, except in genuine emergency situations. - Prior to spring break, homework may be handed in handwritten.
-After spring break, homework should be typed in LaTeX, using the Bard Macros style file.
-LaTeX will be discussed in class. - You are encouraged to work with other students in solving the homework problems.
-However, for the sake of better learning, as well as honesty, please adhere to the following guidelines: - Write up your solutions yourself. - Acknowledge in writing anyone with whom you work and any assistance you receive. - Acknowledge in writing any revisions of your work based upon solutions given in class. - Do not make use of any solutions found on the web. - Failure to indicate collaboration, assistance or sources will be construed as plagiarism. - The use of homework solutions found on the web or elsewhere will be treated similarly to plagiarism on exams. - Your solutions should be written clearly and carefully, as described below.
+Late assignments will not be accepted, except in genuine emergency situations. - All homework must be typed in LaTeX and must use the homework template of the Bard TeX Style file, which is available at the instructor's TeX website.
+If you need help with LaTeX, ask the instructor. - You are encouraged to work with other students in solving the homework problems.
+However, for the sake of better learning, as well as honesty, please adhere to the following guidelines: - Write up your solutions yourself. - Acknowledge in writing anyone with whom you work and any assistance you receive. - Acknowledge in writing any revisions of your work based upon solutions given in class. - > Do not make use of any solutions found on the web. - Failure to indicate collaboration, assistance or sources will be construed as plagiarism. - The use of homework solutions found on the web or elsewhere will be treated similarly to plagiarism on exams. - Your solutions should be written clearly and carefully, as described below.